 If forming a parallel entity doesn’t make sense for your company, another way to potentially avoid a big tax hit when transitioning your business to family is to gift the company in pieces.

-Owners of smaller companies can take advantage of the annual $15,000 gift tax exemption to transfer ownership over time.
+Owners of smaller companies can take advantage of the annual gift tax exemption (currently $16,000) to transfer ownership over time.

 Owners of higher-value companies can plan to use the one-time estate tax exemption to gift interest in the business to heirs while the business value is still low enough to meet exemption limits.
-The current exemption limits are $11.7 million per individual and $23.4 million per couple.
-These limits are set to expire in 2026, but anticipated tax law changes could reduce the lifetime gift exemption sooner.
+The current exemption limits are $12.06 million per individual and $24.12 million for a married couple filing jointly.
+These limits are set to expire at the end of 2025, but anticipated tax law changes could reduce the lifetime gift exemption sooner.

 3. The IDGT: A trust to avoid transfer taxes